breadboard-ai/breadboard/packages/website/src/docs/io.md

 Every node has inputs and outputs.
 A node consumes its inputs and produces outputs.

 The inputs and outputs of a node are each represented by a concept that we call `Ports`.
-These Ports are one of the fundamental building blocks of Breadboard, they are the thing that connects the nodes together.
+These Ports are one of the fundamental building blocks of Breadboard, they define the expectations a node has of what it needs to accept to be able to run (see [Port expectations](#port-expectations)), and the shape of the data it produces.

 ## Ports